 Carb blockers not only block the absorption of certain carbohydrates, but they can also slow down the absorption by keeping carbs “longer”.

 This delay in absorption can help treat insulin resistance and promote weight loss by itself.

 These benefits may explain why certain carbohydrate blockers have been shown to reduce the risk of cardiovascular disease (12):

 Examples of Carb Blockers

 There are 2 main types of carbohydrate blockers:

-The only contender in the prescription medication list is Acarbose.
+The only contender in the prescription medication list is Acarbose (13).

-They have been shown to reduce cholesterol levels, reduce blood glucose levels, they have an anti-platelet like effect and have virtually no risk of causing low blood glucose levels.
+They have been shown to reduce cholesterol levels, reduce blood glucose levels, have an anti-platelet-like effect, and have virtually no risk of causing low blood glucose levels.